-5.1.1.
-Sensitivity with respect to the transaction costs

-Naturally enough, increasing the transaction costs, the size of the intervention region decreases.
+5.1.1 Sensitivity with respect to the transaction costs Naturally enough, increasing the transaction costs, the size of the intervention regions decreases.
 Due to the finite horizon T, if we increase K and c only fewer large transactions can be profitable.
-In Table 3 we show the percentage of the transaction region on the overall domain decreasing both K and c.
-Figure 6 depicts the optimal regions of some of the cases considered in the table.
-Increasing the transaction costs produces a variation in the optimal policy which is similar to that caused by approaching the finite horizon T. The lower part of the intervention region decreases faster than the upper one, indicating a shift towards the riskless asset which is not present with an infinite horizon and an unbounded domain.
-The lower target portfolios are soon made only of the riskless asset while the upper optimal line stays close to the Merton one.
+Figure 6 depicts the optimal regions for different values of K and c.
+Increasing the transaction costs produces a variation in the optimal policy which is similar to that caused by approaching the finite horizon T. The lower part of the intervention region decreases faster than the upper one, indicating a shift towards the riskless asset which is not present without transaction costs and solvency constraints.
+For K = c = 0.1 the lower target portfolios are made only of the riskless asset while the upper optimal line stays close to the Merton one.
 It is interesting to observe how the optimal policy varies when we change the size of the variable cost c with respect to the fixed component K. In Figure 7 we set K = 0.1 and we consider different values of c.
+See also Figure 3.
 For vanishing c the lower optimal line converge to the upper one, i.e., the Merton line.
-In fact, in all our experiments with c=0 we have only one line of target portfolios.
+In fact, in all our experiments with c = 0 we have only one line of target portfolios.
 Conversely, an increase in c pull the lines apart and closer to the intervention region.
-Vanishing K the solution tends towards the solution of a singular control problem where the optimal policy is an instantaneous reflection at the boundary of the intervention region (see Davis and Norman, 1990; Shreve and Soner, 1994).
-This behaviour of the optimal control sets, varying the relative size of the variable and of the fixed part of the intervention costs, has already been noted, for a cash management problem, in Baccarin (2009).
+Vanishing K the solution tends towards the solution of a singular control problem where the optimal policy is an instantaneous reflection at the boundary of the intervention region (see Davis and Norman (1990), Shreve and Soner (1994).
+This behavior of the optimal control sets, varying the relative size of the variable and of the fixed part of the intervention costs, has already been noted, for a cash management problem (see, for instance, Baccarin (2009)).

-5.1.2.
-Sensitivity with respect to the other model parameters

-When we change the market parameters σ and r or the relative risk aversion coefficient $(1-\gamma)$ the Merton line varies its position and the no transaction area follows it in the same direction.
+5.1.2 Sensitivity with respect to the other model parameters When we modify the market parameters σ and r or the relative risk aversion coefficient $(1-\gamma)$ the Merton line varies its position and the no transaction area follows it in the same direction.
 If σ or $(1-\gamma)$ increase the investor will hold more of the riskless asset because he is risk averse, and, if r increases, he will hold more cash since the stock becomes less attractive.
 Consequently the Merton's line moves down towards the axis S=0.
-In Table 4 we show the percentage of the transaction area on the overall domain increasing r, σ and $(1-\gamma)$.
-This percentage grows in all cases, essentially because the upper optimal line follows closely the Merton's one and the upper part of the transaction region becomes
+In Table 3 we show the percentage of the transaction area on the overall domain increasing r, σ and $(1-\gamma)$.
+This percentage grows in all cases, essentially because the upper optimal line follows closely the Merton's one and the upper part of the transaction region becomes bigger.